joezaq/SQL-Business-Performance-Analysis/README.md

 SELECT
     YEAR(website_sessions.created_at) as yr,
     QUARTER(website_sessions.created_at) as Qtr,
-      COUNT(DISTINCT CASE WHEN  utm_source = 'gsearch' AND utm_campaign = 'nonbrand' THEN orders.order_id ELSE NULL END) AS gsearch_nonbrand,
+      COUNT(DISTINCT CASE WHEN  utm_source = 'gsearch' AND utm_campaign = 'nonbrand' THEN orders.order_id ELSE NULL END) AS gsearch_nonbrand, -- Filtering order_id for gsearch and nonbrand intersection.
-      COUNT(DISTINCT CASE WHEN  utm_source = 'bsearch' AND utm_campaign = 'nonbrand' THEN orders.order_id ELSE NULL END) AS bsearch_nonbrand,
+      COUNT(DISTINCT CASE WHEN  utm_source = 'bsearch' AND utm_campaign = 'nonbrand' THEN orders.order_id ELSE NULL END) AS bsearch_nonbrand, -- Filtering order_id for bsearch and nonbrand intersection.
-      COUNT(DISTINCT CASE WHEN  utm_campaign = 'brand' then orders.order_id ELSE NULL END) AS brand_search_overall,
+      COUNT(DISTINCT CASE WHEN  utm_campaign = 'brand' then orders.order_id ELSE NULL END) AS brand_search_overall, -- Filtering order_id for brand.
-      COUNT(DISTINCT CASE WHEN  utm_source IS NULL AND http_referer IS NOT NULL THEN orders.order_id ELSE NULL END) AS organic_search, COUNT(DISTINCT CASE WHEN  utm_source IS NULL AND http_referer IS NULL THEN orders.order_id ELSE NULL END) AS direct_typein
+      COUNT(DISTINCT CASE WHEN  utm_source IS NULL AND http_referer IS NOT NULL THEN orders.order_id ELSE NULL END) AS organic_search, -- Filtering order_id for utmsource and referer.
+      COUNT(DISTINCT CASE WHEN  utm_source IS NULL AND http_referer IS NULL THEN orders.order_id ELSE NULL END) AS direct_typein	-- Filtering order_id for utmsource and non-referer.

 FROM website_sessions
   LEFT JOIN orders